Concentration Invariance of Cyclic Species: Theoretical

 \section{Theoretical}

+We first assess the soundness of the basic equations under the assumption of the equal reactivity of functional units.
+To deal with the irreversible process, we must introduce another assumption that the system obeys the quasi-static reaction so that the reaction mixture is approximately in equilibrium and the complete mixing of reaction mixture is assured in all reaction stages.

 Let $M_{0}$ be the initial monomer number and $V$ the system volume.
-The birth-death equation for the AA-type difunctional polymerization can be expressed in the form:
+The birth-death equation for the AA-type bifunctional polymerization can be expressed in the form:

-where $N_{x}$ and $N_{R_{x}}$ denote the numbers of chain $x$-mers and cyclic $x$-mers respectively ($x=1,2,\cdots$ being the number of repeating units), $u$ the number of unit reactions ($u=0,1,2,\cdots$), and $\varphi_{x}$ the relative cyclization frequency\cite{Kazumi}.
-For the bifunctional system $u$ is equal to the number of bonds.
+where $N_{x}$ and $N_{R_{x}}$ denote the numbers of chain $x$-mers and cyclic $x$-mers respectively with $x=1,2,\cdots$ being the number of repeating units, $\varphi_{x}$ the relative cyclization frequency of an $x$-meric chain, and $u$ represents the number of unit reactions ($u=0,1,2,\cdots$).
+For bifunctional reactions, $u$ is equal to the number of bonds.
+The quantity $\varphi_{x}$ is defined by $\mathscr{P}_{x}/v$\cite{Kazumi} where $\mathscr{P}_{x}$ is the probability that one end of the $x$-meric chain enters a small volume $v$ with the radius $\ell_{s}$ around the another end.
+For the Gaussian chain, $\varphi_{x}$ has the form: